techquest/isw-payment-sdk-ios/README.md

 Integrating client project

 [!]
 Please close any current Xcode sessions and use `YourProject.xcworkspace` for this project from now on.
 ```

-If you experience an error similar to the below
+If you experience an error similar to what's below

 ```
 [MT] DVTAssertions: ASSERTION FAILURE in /Library/Caches/com.apple.xbs/Sources/IDEFrameworks/IDEFrameworks-8227/IDEFoundation/Initialization/IDEInitialization.m:590